-Norwalk Energy Hub with Fresno and Vista Satellite Centers
+Norwalk Energy Hub with Vista Energy Center

 The energy program previously focused on Proposition 39 projects, providing a trained labor force to perform industry standard (ASHRAE Level II) energy surveys.
 Because the cost of lighting is usually the highest cost for a school district, the Energy Corpsmembers focus primarily on lighting retrofits in schools.
 Work is performed in Los Angeles, Ventura, Orange, and San Bernardino counties.
 The Energy Region is expanding to include HVAC controls, solar projects, smart power strips, and more.

 Norwalk, CA 90650

 Crews at the Norwalk Energy Hub and its satellites mostly work evening shifts.
 Corpsmembers live at home and report to work at the Norwalk Energy Hub each day.
 Corpsmembers have class before work, followed by physical training for about 30 minutes.
 They then report to roll-call and leave to the project site where they work all evening.

 A Corpsmember Advisory Board (CAB) meets once a month or when needed during that month to discuss possible volunteer projects, recycling opportunities for CAB, upcoming events and community issues.

 Energy Corpsmembers participate in an active volunteer program.
 Corpsmembers are required to perform a minimum of 48 hours of volunteer service in their year with the California Conservation Corps.
 Examples of volunteer work include beach clean-ups, assisting local municipalities with special events, and helping a nonprofit organization called GRID Alternatives with solar installations in low-income communities.

 A Norwalk Energy Hub crew wears head lamps to light up their work area while retrofitting a classroom’s lighting system.